bitextor/bitextor/README.md

 `user@pc:~$ sudo pip install langid python-Levenshtein regex nltk numpy h5py keras tensorflow iso-639`

 For system libraries and tools we used apt because we are in a Debian-like environment.
 In case you have another package manager, just run the equivalent installation with it, but we cannot ensure that the versions and interfaces match the Debian ones, or even exist.
-In case of any problem, just search how to install automake, gawk, cmake, Java JDK (Oracle or OpenJDK), pip (with get_pip.py) and libmagic with Python interface (https://github.com/threatstack/libmagic/tree/master/) in your distribution or from source code.
+In case of any problem, just search how to install automake, gawk, cmake, libboost, Java JDK (Oracle or OpenJDK), pip (with get_pip.py) and libmagic with Python interface (https://github.com/threatstack/libmagic/tree/master/) in your distribution or from source code.

 Most of these pip packages are also available in the repositories of many Unix-based systems.